mycso/pokerHand-comp/README.md

 # **Poker Hand Comparison**

+Note: Run index.html file in the browser to see the the working application.

 Poker Hand Comparison is a little program that will compare two hands of poker according to the rules of [Texas Hold'em rules](https://en.wikipedia.org/wiki/Texas_hold_%27em#Hand_values).

 ## Requirements